WWII veteran Albert Wess continues telling his story on Episode 2 Part 2 of Centre Point podcast series

 Subscribe to the Centre Point podcast through iTunes and SoundCloud for new episodes to download directly to your electronic device as they become available.
 All past and future episodes of Centre Point will be available on these podcast platforms.

-Above: During World War II, Centre College answered the call of duty by serving as a training site for the Army Air Corps’ 20th College Training Detachment (1943-44).
-In this picture, servicemen complete exercises on the Centre football field.
+Photos: During World War II, Centre College answered the call of duty by serving as a training site for the Army Air Corps’ 20th College Training Detachment (1943-44).
+Servicemen completed exercises on the Centre football field.

 January 24, 2017